simonski/www.simonski.com/README.md

 ## CI/CD

+When you `docker publish` the image it will be picked up automatically based on a remote `caddy/watchtowerr` configuration.

-This runs on the DigitalOcean box - that configuration is in the DO repository.
-You can publish this anywhere and the DO box will pick it up based on the `caddy/watchtowerr` configuration.
+This runs on the DigitalOcean box - that configuration is in the IAC section of [the blowpipe repository](https://github.com/simonski/blowpipe).

 ## build